ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model-selection/index.md

 ## Providing Row IDs

-Row Selection in the Server-side Row Model requires unique row IDs in order to correctly identify selected rows across data loads.
+Row Selection in the Server-side Row Model requires unique Row IDs in order to correctly identify selected rows across data loads.
 For example, if a sort is applied which results in new rows loaded, the grid needs to locate the previously selected rows.

-Row ids are provided by the application using the `getRowId()` callback:
+Row IDs are provided by the application using the `getRowId()` callback:

 <api-documentation source='grid-callbacks/callbacks.json' section='callbacks' names='["getRowId"]' ></api-documentation>

-When implementing `getRowId()` you must ensure the rows have unique row IDs across the entire data set.
+When implementing `getRowId()` you must ensure the rows have unique Row IDs across the entire data set.
 Using an ID that is provided in the data such as a database Primary Key would be ideal.

-### Supplying Unique Group Ids
+### Supplying Unique Group IDs

-When grouping there may not be an easy way to get unique IDs from the data for group levels.
-This is because as a group doesn't always correspond to one row in the store.
+When grouping there may not be an easy way to get unique Row IDs from the data for group levels.
+This is because as a group doesn't always correspond to one Row in the store.

 To handle this scenario, the grid provides `parentKeys` and `level` properties in the `GetRowIdParams` supplied to `getRowId()`.